-In 2020 and beyond, determining where to invest their technology budgets presents a conundrum for many insurers.
-Should they shore up their incumbent core systems with expensive updates, or invest in insurtechs?
-Either decision entails a commitment to creating and maintaining a growing number of complex integrations to systems and data to maximize the value of those investments.
+In 2022 and beyond, determining where to invest their technology budgets presents a conundrum for many life insurers.
+Should you shore up your incumbent core systems with expensive updates, or invest in insurtechs?
+Either decision entails a commitment to creating and maintaining a growing number of complex integrations to systems and data in order to maximize the value of those investments.